Healthy Homes Assessment Raureka

 What We Do

-As building inspectors we are experts in all elements involved in professional home examinations.
-We’re there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all issues associated with specialist home inspections.
+We are here to ensure you make the right decision when buying your next home.

-We take your investment seriously, and undertake comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing a home.
+We are serious about your investment We will conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We not only work with you , but we also have big clients like local councils, banks, and insurance firms.
-They seem to enjoy their reassurance provided, thanks to the information that we provide in our reports of building inspections.
+Not only do we work with you but we also have important clients such as bank branches, local councils, and insurance firms.
+They clearly appreciate their peace of mind provided, due to the details included in our reports on building inspections.

-Our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your document, you can actually see any problems that might be discovered.
-Because of our detailed report, it is no wonder we get so many clients recommending our services to their family and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues that may be discovered.
+Through our comprehensive report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports